Facial expression and attributes recognition based on multi-task learning of lightweight neural networks: Experimental Results

+The video-based emotion classification problem is examined on two datasets from the EmotiW challenges.
+At first, the AFEW 8.0 dataset~\cite{dhall2019emotiw} of video clips extracted from movies is examined.
+The training and validation sets provided by the organizers of the EmotiW 2019 challenge contain 773 and 383 video files, respectively.
+Every sample belongs to one of the $C_e = 7$ emotionals (Anger, Disgust, Fear, Happiness, Sadness, Surprise, and Neutral).
+The facial regions in each frame were detected using the MTCNN.
+If it detects multiple faces in a frame, the face with the largest bounding box is selected.
+The validation accuracy of \textit{single} models is reported in Table~\ref{tab3}.

-\textit{Classification of videos.} The video-based emotion classification problem is examined in the next experiments.
-The results are summarized in Table~\ref{tab3}.
-As one can notice, the proposed approach provides the best known accuracy among \textit{single} models for AFEW dataset.
-Even our MobileNet is 0.18\% more accurate than the ResNet-18 with attention and iterative pre-training on the body language dataset.
+As one can notice, the proposed approach provides the best known accuracy for AFEW dataset.
+Even the MobileNet is 0.18\% more accurate than the ResNet-18 with attention and iterative pre-training on the body language dataset.
 The more powerful EfficientNet-B0 architecture has 4\% higher accuracy.
-Our approach is much better than the original method~\cite{knyazev2017convolutional} with the same statistical functions applied for four large CNNs.
-In fact, our model practically reaches the best-known accuracy of ensemble model~\cite{bargal2016emotion}, though we even do not process the whole validation set due to mistakes in face detection.
-If only 779 validation videos with faces are analyzed, the overall accuracy of our EfficientNet is equal to 59.89\%.
+It practically reaches the best-known accuracy (59.42\%) of ensemble model~\cite{bargal2016emotion}, though the whole validation set is not processed due to mistakes in face detection.
+If only 379 validation videos with faces are analyzed, the accuracies of EfficientNet-B0 and EfficientNet-B2 are equal to 59.89\% and 59.63\%, respectively.

+Finally, group-level video-based emotion classification is studied on the recently introduced VGAF dataset~\cite{sharma2019automatic}.
+It has only $C_e=3$ emotion labels of a group of people, namely, Positive, Negative and Neutral.
+The validation set provided by the challenge's organizers contain 766 clips, while 2661 videos are available for training.
+The validation accuracies are presented in Table~\ref{tab4}.